cofresilab/cofresilab.github.io/_posts/2023-04-21-Undergrads.md

 ---

-<p class="lead"> Undergraduate lab members presented their independent research projects at the 2023 edition of the Undergraduate Research Week.  </p>
+<p class="lead"> Undergraduate lab members presented their independent research projects at the 2023 edition of the Undergraduate Research Week.
+All projects were mentored and/or co-directed by Dr. Cofresi.  </p>

 <!--readmore-->